ghjwp7/pypevue/README.rst

 script file for the object you wish to make, and say pypevu f=<sf>
 where <sf> is the script file name.
 (If pypevu or the pypevue module isn't found, run ./new-bin-lib-links in the pypevue directory.)
 After pypevu runs, view the 3D result via a command like openscad pypevu.scad .
+Note, several example files (like eg-auto-freq-6-2d and -3e) depend on nearest-neighbor and Delaunay-triangulation routines found in package `nearby` at https://github.com/ghjwp7/nearby (clonable from https://github.com/ghjwp7/nearby.git ).
+If you are not interested in unit tests or triangulations, you need not install tests or `nearby`.

 Running the program
 =====================